manichandra-donthula/Online-Bookstore-Management-System-CausalFunnel/README.md

 - `/orders` (GET) – Get all orders

 Refer to the API documentation in the Swagger UI for further details on each endpoint, request parameters, and response formats.

+## Challenges Faced and How I Overcame Them

+1. **Integrating JWT Authentication**:
+   - Challenge: Understanding and implementing JWT for securing protected routes was initially challenging.
+   - Solution: I referred to official documentation and tutorials on how JWT works and implemented middleware to validate tokens seamlessly.

+2. **Setting Up Swagger Documentation**:
+   - Challenge: Creating clear and organized API documentation with Swagger required learning its configuration syntax.
+   - Solution: By following Swagger's official guide and examples, I structured the documentation with detailed endpoints and categorized them for better usability.

+3. **Handling Complex MongoDB Relationships**:
+   - Challenge: Managing relationships between books, authors, and orders required understanding Mongoose's population and referencing.
+   - Solution: I carefully defined schemas with proper references and used `populate()` to simplify data retrieval.

+4. **Error Handling and Validation**:
+   - Challenge: Ensuring robust error handling for invalid inputs and edge cases was time-consuming.
+   - Solution: I implemented centralized error handling middleware and added validation using libraries like `Joi`.

+5. **Managing Development Environment Variables**:
+   - Challenge: Keeping sensitive data like database URIs and JWT secrets secure.
+   - Solution: Used `.env` files to store sensitive information and ensured they were excluded from version control using `.gitignore`.

+Each of these challenges provided valuable learning experiences,making the application more robust and secure.